tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

 <figure>
   <img src="https://upload.wikimedia.org/wikipedia/commons/1/18/ScagnosticsExampleSplom.svg" />
   <figcaption>
     A scatterplot matrix of scagnostics measures for the Boston Housing data set.
-Note that each sub-plot need not be represented a scatterplot.
+Note that each sub-plot need not be represented as a scatterplot.
 Within the matrix, one can <a href="{{ site.url }}/img/pitl05/dimension-code/t-piece-splom.png">select a mix</a> of bar, line, scatterplot, and other chart types.<br />
     source: <a href="https://commons.wikimedia.org/wiki/File:ScagnosticsExampleSplom.svg">Wikimedia Commons</a>
   </figcaption>
 </figure>